GerritCodeReview/k8s-gerrit/container-images/gerrit-init/README.md

 # Gerrit slave init container image

-Kubernetes init container for initializing a gerrit slave.
-Currently also used to initialize gerrit master using a different Entrypoint, will be cleaned up in a future change.
+Kubernetes init container for initializing gerrit.
+The python script running in the container makes sure, that the database is initialized (currently supported:
+H2 and MySQL) and initializes Gerrit including the installation of configured core plugins.

 ## Content

-* gerrit-slave image
+* gerrit-base image

 ## Setup and configuration

+* install mysql-client, python 3 and pip
-* install mysql-client
+* install sqlalchemy and mysql driver for python
 * copy tool scripts

 ## Start

-* verify filesystem permissions
-* start the container via start script `/var/tools/start` (definition of Entrypoint is inherited from gerrit-base image)
+* start the container via start script `/var/tools/gerrit_init.py`

+The `gerrit_init.py`-script

+* reads configuration from gerrit.config (via `gerrit_config_parser.py`)
+* waits for the database to start (via `validate_db.py`)
+* initializes Gerrit

-The start script
+The `validate_db.py`-script

-* reads database configuration from gerrit.config
+* reads database configuration from gerrit.config (via `gerrit_config_parser.py`)
 * waits for the database to start
-* waits for All-Projects.git and All-Users.git to arrive via replication via apache-git-http-backend from Gerrit master
-* waits for MySQL slave database schema to arrive via database replication from Gerrit slave
+* waits for the reviewdb database
++ waits for some selected tables to ensure that the schema is initialized